Indefinites

-In Italian, the conditional mood is used to talk about hypothetical situations—things that could happen under certain circumstances.
+In Italian, the conditional mood is used to talk about hypothetical situations or things that could happen under certain circumstances.
 It works much like the English would construction.

 Se avessi più soldi, viaggerei.